 Union County's recently adopted Future Land Use Map is shown on the map below.
-The County has designated Waxhaw Highway in both directions of the Town as an employment corridor, as well as the Town of Waxhaw along Waxhaw Highway in their jurisdiction (although not displayed on the map).
-The County has also designated transition zones where municipal jurisdictions will coordinate on growth policies in the future.
+The County has designated Waxhaw Highway in both directions of the Town as an employment corridor.
+The County has also designated transition zones, where municipal jurisdictions will coordinate on growth policies in the future.
+These are present on the Town's western boundary.
 The area just southeast of Mineral Springs is designated for rural residential development and the other areas surrounding the Town have been designated for single family residential uses in the future.